boosterKRD/boosterKRD.github.io/_posts/2024-11-08-From-Backup-to-Integrity.md

 ### Bug Fix in Checksum Verification

-Recently, a bug was discovered in WAL-G’s checksum verification system up to version v3.0.3.
-Files with unusual/non-standard sizes were excluded from the checksum verification, but a fix has already been prepared, and we are waiting for the new release.
-In future versions, the system will warn users if a potential issue is detected.
-Remember to update WAL-G when the new version is released to benefit from these improvements.
+Recently, a [bug was identified in WAL-G’s checksum verification system up to v3.0.3](https://github.com/wal-g/wal-g/issues/1140).
+Files with unusual/non-standard sizes were excluded from the checksum verification, but a fix has already been prepared, and [the upcoming latest release](https://github.com/wal-g/wal-g/releases/) will warn users of potential issues.
+Remember to update WAL-G when [v3.0.4](https://github.com/wal-g/wal-g/releases/tag/v3.0.4) version is is out (the pre-release is there already) to benefit from these improvements.

 ![integrity6](/assets/posts/integrity6.png)